belem2050/UPSSITECH/sattelite_image_capture/README.md

 # SatteliteImageCapture

 This work is about a sattelite pitchure taking with constraints.
-To more understand it, the suject in /data.
+For more understanding, [here](UPSSITECH/sattelite_image_capture/data/bespotEnglish.pdf) the subject.
-Also, you could check my report to understand the code.
+Also, you could check my [report](UPSSITECH/sattelite_image_capture/data/Advanced_AI_satellites_BELEM_Moumouni.pdf) to understand the code.

 ## How to run
-This project has been done with IBM optimization CPLEX.
-Here the link to download it : https://www.ibm.com/analytics/cplex-optimizer
+This project has been done with [IBM optimization CPLEX](https://www.ibm.com/analytics/cplex-optimizer).

 ## Subject
 ![image](https://user-images.githubusercontent.com/90107382/203390769-9213aa81-4cd6-4808-95e2-ef7e3b2b1ba4.png)